higgi13425/rmrwr-book/_book/io70-r_cmd_line.md

 You can run R from the command line.
 It has none of the bells and whistles, nor any of the user conveniences of the RStudio Interactive Developer Environment (IDE).
 But it is how R was originally expected to be used when it was developed back in 2000 in New Zealand.
 <br><br>
 Running R from the command line allows you to do powerful things, like process multiple files at once, which can be handy when you have multiple files of sequencing data from distinct observations, or you have a multistep data wrangling pipeline with several slow steps.
-For many years, this was the only way to easily apply code across multiple files.
+For many years, this was the only way to easily apply code across multiple files to build a complex data pipeline.
 <br><br>
-This is much less true today, with tools to handle file paths like the {here} and {fs} packages, and the {drake} package to manage multistep data pipelines (similar to _make_).
+This is much less true today, with tools to handle file paths like the {here} and {fs} packages, and the {drake} package to manage multi-step data pipelines (similar to _make_).
 But some labs have been doing things at the command line for years, and find it hard to change.

 ## How do you get started?
 First, you need to open a terminal window.